 The Rangers-Islanders rivalry is not only one of the fiercest in the NHL, but also in professional sports.

 On Oct.
-4, 1972, defenseman Arnie Brown became the first former Blueshirt to play for the Isles, and over the past 42 years, almost 70 players have worn both sweaters in their careers.
+4, 1972, defenseman Arnie Brown became the first former Ranger to play for the Isles, and since then, more than 70 players have worn both New York sweaters in their careers.